US Investment in Ireland

 The US is one of Ireland’s top export destination with the total bilateral trade in goods and services (export + imports from the US) worth over €61bn.

 There are now 700 Irish companies in the US operating in all 50 states across 2,000 locations.

-Irish companies in the US have generated $90bn in sales from their US operations in 2014 and $35bn in US economic output.
+Ireland’s investment stock in the US totalled $13.bn in 2015.
+Irish affiliate sales in 2014 generated an estimated $95bn and $37bn in US economic output.

 Ireland is the 13th largest supplier to the US.

 In 2016 IDA client companies created just under 19,000 (18,627) jobs on the ground during the year across a range of sectors, with every region of Ireland posting net gains in jobs.
 Of the 242 investment announcements made by the IDA, 74% are US based.